-- 1/2 cup cream cheese (Go for full-fat cream cheese here.
-The light cream cheese will separate in your sauce and it’s just gross!)
+- 1/2 cup cream cheese Go for full-fat cream cheese here.
+The light cream cheese will separate in your sauce and it’s just gross!

-1 1/4 cup milk
+- 1 1/4 cup 2% milk

-2 large cloves of garlic
+- 2 cloves garlic

-3 Tbsp. parmesan cheese
+- 3 Tbsp parmesan cheese

-1/2 tsp. salt
+- 1/2 tsp. salt

-1/8 tsp. nutmeg
+- 1/8 tsp. nutmeg